English Language Teacher

-During Pre-Service Training (PST) you will be studying Kyrgyz or Russian language intensively (4 hours a day, 5-6 days per week) and will be placed in a small language class of up to 5-7 Trainees living in the same village for 3 months.
-The Peace Corps staff will assign you to a language at the beginning of PST taking your skills and knowledge in your primary assignment area into consideration.
+During Pre-Service Training (PST) you will be studying the Kyrgyz language intensively (4 hours a day, 5-6 days per week) and will be placed in a small language class of up to 5-7 Trainees living in the same village for 3 months.

-In Kyrgyzstan, families are generally large and relationships complex.
+In Kyrgyzstan, families are generally large, and extended family members maintain strong relationships.
 Several generations often live in one household, which may include cousins and aunts and uncles, as well as immediate family members.
 Children are seen as a blessing and 3-4 children are considered a small-to-medium sized family.
 Most rural families have some area to raise crops and farm animals, predominately chickens and sheep.
-The family structure is traditional, with household chores done by women and outside chores done by men.
+The family structure and gender norms tend to be traditional, with household chores done by women and outside chores done by men.
 While Islam is the predominant religion, the practice has been influenced by the long association of Russia and older traditions.
 Alcohol is generally available; women may or may not wear scarves to cover their hair; slaughter of a sheep is done for celebrations.

 Kyrgyz traditional food relies strongly on meat, noodles, potatoes and bread.
 Vegetables and fruits are available seasonally, with families doing preservation for the winter months.
 Bread holds significant traditional importance in the Kyrgyz Republic.
 While vegetarians and those wishing to avoid gluten have successfully served in Kyrgyz Republic, many find it challenging to be strict in their diets and to find sufficient produce in rural areas in winter months.
 Families pride themselves on their hospitality.
 Guesting (visiting friends and relatives) is a traditional pastime.
-In the summer, families will ‘go to jailo’ –taking the family and animals to the mountain meadows-- or to Issyk-Kyl, the second-largest alpine lake in the world, for vacation.
+In the summer, some families may ‘go to jailoo’ – taking the family and animals to the mountain meadows-- or to Issyk-Kyl, the second-largest alpine lake in the world, for vacation.

-All Volunteers are required to live with a host family or on the grounds of a family home in a separate building (compound housing) for 6 months.
-Afterwards, in some regional centers there may be the option of apartment housing.
-However, in rural areas, where most Volunteers are placed, there are no options outside of the host family/compound stays for the full 2 years.
+All Volunteers are required to live with a host family or on the grounds of a family home in a separate building (compound housing) for the full 2 years.
 PCVs will have their own room, but share the kitchen and bathing facilities.
 Toilets are normally outhouses.
-Host family stays further the cross cultural goals of the Peace Corps, give Volunteers an established social position within their communities, and provide them with a secure and supportive living environment, including continued language learning.
+Host family stays enrich the cross cultural goals of the Peace Corps, give Volunteers an established social position within their communities, and provide them with a secure and supportive living environment, including continued language learning.

 There is electricity and water in all regions of the Kyrgyz Republic.
 However, in some areas the electricity and water supplies are limited to certain hours of the day or water is available from a local well or stream.
 Houses are heated either by electricity or coal.
 There is rarely hot running water and no opportunity to shower every day.
-Traditionally, people will bathe weekly or bi-weekly in a bathhouse—similar to a sauna-- that can be located either on the property or elsewhere in the village.
+Traditionally, people will bathe weekly or bi-weekly in a bathhouse called a banya -similar to a sauna-- that can be located either on the property or elsewhere in the village.
+Some volunteers will only have access to public banyas, but most will have showers in their houses.
+At public banyas, there is a usually the option to pay a little extra for a private banya and bathe alone.
 Volunteers will have telephone access at home or in the community.
 Mobile access is generally good with internet available in many districts and all regional centers.